practicalli/clojure-cli-config/README.md

 # Install Practicalli clojure-deps-edn
+Clojure CLI tools creates a configuration directory called `.clojure`.  `CLJ_CONFIG` if set will [determine the location](https://clojure.org/reference/deps_and_cli#_deps_edn_sources).
+If not set `XDG_CONFIG_HOME` is used.
+If neither are set, then the configuration is placed in the root of the operating system user account directory, e.g. `$HOME/.clojure`.

+> Check the location of your configuration by running `clojure -Sdescribe` and check the `:user-config` value.

-Fork the practicalli/clojure-deps-edn repository and clone your fork to an existing `~/.clojure/` directory (eg. `$HOME/.clojure` or `%HOME%\.clojure`).
+Fork the practicalli/clojure-deps-edn repository and clone your fork to an existing `.clojure/` directory (eg. `$HOME/.clojure` or `%HOME%\.clojure`).

 ```shell
 git clone your-fork-url ~/.clojure/
 ```

-The configuration from `~/.clojure/deps.edn` is now available for all Clojure CLI projects for that user account.
+The configuration from `.clojure/deps.edn` is now available for all Clojure CLI projects for that user account.

 Any directory containing a `deps.edn` file is considered a Clojure project.
 A `deps.edn` file can contain an empty hash-map, `{}` or hash-map with configuration.
 The project `deps.edn` file is merged with the user wide configuration, with the project `deps.edn` keys taking precedence if there is duplication.